 Responding to requests from media is a key component of outreach, which provides an opportunity to expand CSLB's exposure to consumers.
 For example, media inquiries have been integral to getting solar issues out to the greater public in CSLB's efforts to better inform the public and industry.
-Additionally, many media responses provide tips that consumers should heed before selecting a contractor and guidance when consumers encounter issues with a contractor, both of which further CSLB's consumer protection mission.
+Additionally, many media responses provide tips consumers should take before selecting a contractor and guidance when consumers encounter issues with a contractor, which further CSLB's consumer protection mission.